jgressmann/supercan/README.md

 ## 1. Firmware

-SuperCAN uses (a customized) [TinyUSB](https://github.com/hathach/tinyusb) stack.
+SuperCAN uses a customized [TinyUSB](https://github.com/hathach/tinyusb) stack.

-I am assuming you are on Linux and are using a Debian derived distribution.
+This the following assumes you are on Linux.

 ### Options